thachp/eventdbx/README.md

 - `dbx upgrade [<version>|latest] [--print-only]`
   Downloads and runs the platform-specific installer to switch binaries.
 The CLI looks up releases from GitHub, so you can use `latest` or supply a tag like `v1.13.2` (omitting the leading `v` also works).
 Versions lower than `v1.13.2` are rejected because upgrades are unsupported before that release.
 Use `--print-only` to show the command without executing it.
 Shortcut syntax `dbx upgrade@<version>` resolves through the same lookup.
+- `dbx upgrade --suppress <version>`
+  Suppresses the upgrade reminder for the provided release tag.
+Combine it with `latest` to ignore the current release until a newer one ships.
+Use `dbx upgrade --clear-suppress` to re-enable reminders for all releases.
 - `dbx upgrade list [--limit <n>] [--json]`
   Queries the GitHub releases API and prints the most recent versions.
 The default limit is 20; use `--json` for a machine-readable list, and call `dbx upgrade@list` for the same shortcut.

+> The CLI checks for new releases on startup and prints a reminder when a newer version is available.
+Set `DBX_NO_UPGRADE_CHECK=1` to bypass the check for automation scenarios.

 ### Maintenance